Q: What is the mission of GT Aeronautics?

 Q: Do GT Aeronautics unmanned aircraft systems have airworthiness certificates from the FAA?

-A: Airworthiness Type Certification of the GT380 RPAS began in February 2017 with the FAA and should be complete in 2019.
+A: Airworthiness Type Certification of the GT380 RPAS began in February 2017 with the FAA and is still ongoing as of February 2021.
 The GT1500 RPAS and the GT100HL will also achieve FAA Type Certification in the future.

 Q: Are there any limitations (such as day VFR) for the operation of GTA unmanned aircraft systems?